 Davison v.
 Randall – Suit Challenging a Public Official's Act of Blocking a Resident from a Facebook Page

-The Knight First Amendment Institute is representing Brian Davison, a Virginia resident who was temporarily blocked from the Facebook page of a local public official, as his case proceeds before the U.S. Court of Appeals for the Fourth Circuit.
-There are a number of legal challenges across the country regarding public officials who have blocked individuals from social media accounts, and this will be the first such lawsuit to be heard at the appellate level.
+The Knight First Amendment Institute represented Brian Davison, a Virginia resident who was temporarily blocked from the Facebook Page of a local public official, before the U.S. Court of Appeals for the Fourth Circuit.
+There are a number of legal challenges across the country regarding public officials who have blocked individuals from social media accounts, and this was the first such lawsuit to be heard at the appellate level.

 Press Statements & Commentary

 - 2/25/2019: Fourth Circuit Holds that Blocking on Public Official’s Social Media Page Violates First Amendment